connervieira/Assassin/CONFIGURATION.md

 This section of configuration values effect Assassin's audio functionality.

-- `provider` determines the backend that Assassin will use to play audio.
+- `provider` determines the back-end that Assassin will use to play audio.
     - This value can be set to the following options:
         - `mpg321` will use the MPG321 command line utility.
         - `playsound` will use Python's playsound library.